 Are drinking glasses recyclable?

 This may come as a surprise, but drinking glasses are not recyclable.
-The majority of drinking glasses have various additives to make them safe to drink out of, which changes the melting point of the glass and most municipal recycling facilities are not equipped to process them.
+The majority of drinking glasses have various additives to make them safe to drink out of, which changes the melting point of the glass—so most municipal recycling facilities are not equipped to process them.

 That doesn’t mean the glasses can't be upcycled.
 Consider donating your unwanted glasses to a local thrift shop.
-While they're old for you, they may feel new to someone else.
+While they may be old for you, they may feel new to someone else.

 Why Trust The Spruce Eats?